emmt/TiPi/docs/shaped-arrays.md

 ```

-## Operations Available for Arrays with Unveiled Rank
+## Operations available for arrays with unveiled rank

 ### Slicing